markymawk/BrawlCratePlugins/README.md

 **Usage:** Right-click a vertex color node in a MDL0

 Set each color's alpha to its respective brightness.
 Ideal for setting vertex alpha on imports.

+## 4.15 Update Material Colors of Same Name
+**Usage:** Right-click a material in a MDL0

+Replace LightChannel0 and Shader Block Color data for all materials that share a name with the selected material.
 </details>
 <details>
 <summary><h1>5.
 Generic node operations</h1></summary>